American Indian Studies, BS

 - community action work

-- public administration (tribal or state relations, nonprofit management, education administration, planner)
+- public administration (tribal or state relations, nonprofit management, education administration, planning)

 - public health

-- tribal employment (political office, tribal management, cultural resource programming, grant writer, cultural specialist, youth services)
+- tribal employment (political office, tribal management, cultural resource programming, grant writing, cultural specializations, youth services)

-This program also provides suitable preparation for the advancement to graduate study or law school.
+This program also provides suitable preparation for advancing to graduate study or law school.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: